Greetings Lightnin’ Bugs!

 Not Your Father’s Library

 Meanwhile, back at my book signing, I felt like a one-legged man in a butt-kicking contest.
-Here are some more pearls of wisdom from the gang of deranged and drunken derelicts, who, at this point, were surrounding my end of the table:
+Here are some more pearls of wisdom from the gang of deranged and drunken derelicts, who, at this point, had my end of the table surrounded:

-And I had lots of complaints from my undead entourage about the price of my books and CDs.
-“Fifteen dollars for a CD? [expletive deleted] You’ve got to be kidding!”
-This from folks who pay twenty dollars to smoke a rock of rat poison, which is apparently ineffective on rats exceeding one-hundred pounds.
+This from folks who pay twenty dollars to smoke a rock of rat poison, which apparently is ineffective on rats exceeding one-hundred pounds.

 They Were Expendable